Hong5489/skrctf-writeup/flags_in_zip/README.md

 unzip -p chall.zip
 # SKR{H1dd3n_S3cr375_1N_D1r3c70rY}
 ```
-More complex solution is to copy the data from hexeditor and deflate the data (Can refer my writeup)
+More complex solution is to copy the data from hexeditor and inflate the data (Can refer my writeup)

 ## Unintended solution